 Browsing through Airbnb, curious to see what was available in Peru’s Sacred Valley, I came across something very special.
 A capsule hotel in Peru.
 Mr Fluskey and I were travelling to Peru on honeymoon and I knew straight away that we HAD to book Skylodge Adventure Suites.
-Who wouldn’t want to hang off the edge of the Sacred Valley in a Skylodge?
-It’s a pod hotel in Peru; so amazing!
-Even if you just fancy doing some rock climbing or a zip wire with Natura Viva, read on to see our Skylodge Adventure Suites full review!
+Who wouldn’t want to hang off the edge of the Sacred Valley in a pod?
+It’s a Cusco cliff hotel; so amazing!
+Even if you just fancy doing some rock climbing or a zip wire with Natura Viva?
+Read on to see our Skylodge Adventure Suites review!

-Skylodge Adventure Suites Full Review – The Coolest Accommodation in Peru!
+Skylodge Adventure Suites Review – The Coolest Accommodation in Peru!

 The Trip To Peru